Beyond Clinical Pilates: Why Functional Biomechanics Outperforms Reformer Routines

 Why Functional Biomechanics Works Differently

-We don’t start with “core activation”; we start with how you stand, walk, and breathe.
+Functional Biomechanics --- the foundation of Functional Patterns --- reverses that hierarchy.
+We don't start with "core activation"; we start with how you stand, walk, and breathe.
 Those are the patterns that shape every muscle and joint load you experience.

-By addressing gait mechanics and rotational sequencing, we restore the natural spirals and tension lines that stabilise your body dynamically — not by clenching, but by coordinating.
+By addressing gait mechanics and rotational sequencing, we restore the natural spirals and tension lines that stabilise your body dynamically --- not by clenching, but by coordinating.

 That's why our clients across the Gold Coast often find that their posture improves without ever thinking about posture.
 Their spine aligns because the muscles surrounding it finally know how to share force.